brickpool/logo/README.md

 # LogoPG

 Siemens (tm) LOGO! library for Arduino

-The library is based on the implementation of Settimino http://settimino.sourceforge.net/.
+The library is based on the implementation of Settimino.

 Only LOGO 0BA4 to 0BA6 are supported via the serial programming interface.

-Rev. B, Februar 2018
+Rev. Bb, Februar 2018

+## Credits
+LogoPG is created by J. Schneider.

+Special thanks to go to Davide Nardella for creating [Snap7](http://snap7.sourceforge.net/) and [Settimino](http://settimino.sourceforge.net/), Nei Seng for the analysis of the 0BA5 and Jan Breuer for his [SerialPCAP](https://github.com/j123b567/SerialPCAP).